ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 on the status of the aggregation job.
 If the aggregation job is not finished yet, the Helper MAY wait to respond until the job is complete.
-Once the aggregation job is ready, or if it is already ready, the Helper responds to the GET request with HTTP status 200 OK and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
-If the aggregation job is not finished yet, and the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted.
+Once the aggregation job is ready, or if it is already ready, the Helper responds to the GET request with HTTP status 200 OK with media type "application/dap-aggregation-job-resp" and a body consisting of the `AggregationJobResp`.
+If the aggregation job is not finished yet, and the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted with no media type and body.
 The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

-Otherwise, if the Helper is synchronously processing the aggregation job, the Helper responds to the PUT request with HTTP status 201 Created and a body consisting of the `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
+Otherwise, if the Helper is synchronously processing the aggregation job, the Helper responds to the PUT request with HTTP status 201 Created with media type "application/dap-aggregation-job-resp" and a body consisting of the `AggregationJobResp`.

 Changing an aggregation job's parameters is illegal, so further HTTP PUT requests to `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` for the same `aggregation-job-id` but with a different `AggregationJobInitReq` in the body MUST fail with an HTTP client error status code.
-For further requests with the same `AggregationJobInitReq` in the body, the Helper MUST respond with HTTP status 201 Created.
+For further requests with the same `AggregationJobInitReq` in the body, the Helper SHOULD respond as it did for the original `AggregationJobInitReq`, or otherwise fail with an HTTP client error status code.

 Additionally, it is not possible to rewind or reset the state of an aggregation job.
 Once an aggregation job has been continued at least once (see